martinResearch/PySparseLP/readme.md

 ## Random problems

 Random sparse LP problem can be generate using code in *randomLP.py*.
 The approach used to generate random problem is very simple and could be improved in order to generate harder sparse LPs.
-We could implement the approach used in section 6.2.1 in https://arxiv.org/pdf/1404.6770v3.pdf to generate random problems with the matlab code available [here](https://github.com/YimingYAN/pipm-lp/tree/master/Tests/Ultilities)
+We could implement the approach used in section 6.2.1 in https://arxiv.org/pdf/1404.6770v3.pdf to generate random problems with the matlab code available [here](https://github.com/YimingYAN/pipm-lp/tree/master/Tests/Ultilities).
+We could alsoi use the approached described in section 5.1 in  *ADMM-Based Interior-Point Method for Large-Scale Linear Programming* [12].

 # To Do